 Location: Norwalk High School, Norwalk, Connecticut

 Area: 1,500 Square Feet

-The City of Norwalk contracted with Antinozzi Associates in early 2019 to provide design services for miscellaneous projects at Norwalk High School.
-The City originally intended to make a variety of improvements, totaling approximately $11 million, to the technology, security and infrastructure of the existing 1971 school.
+Norwalk High School became a fun added project for the Antinozzi Associates K-12 School Design Portfolio in early 2019.
+The City of Norwalk contracted our firm to provide design services for a variety of projects at the school.
+The City originally intended the Antinozzi team to make improvements, totaling approximately $11 million, to the technology, security and infrastructure of the existing 1971 school.
 While the City’s current plan to provide an entirely new high school interrupted most of these miscellaneous projects, the design and construction of a new Culinary Arts classroom was completed in 2019.
 The Culinary Arts Program at Norwalk is a popular career pathway program with a waiting list, so the classroom was launched as quickly as possible.

 The final project seamlessly incorporates new kitchen equipment with equipment purchased by the Owner, with work stations for 24 students and a full cooking line.
 Additionally, in front of the classroom seating area there is a full kitchen work station for demonstration, complete with a video monitor of the cooking surface set up for classroom or remote viewing.

 Images provided by our Food Service Design Consultant, Raymond/Raymond Associates